As a Death Trope, all spoilers will be unmarked ahead. Beware.

 - In Cold Kiss, Wren's First Love Danny dies in a car crash.
 Wren uses her Psychic Powers along with Black Magic to bring Danny back.
 He starts out as a child-like being who wishes that Wren would stay with him forever.
 However, he becomes more and more curious (and violent) as to the circumstances of his death.
 The story ends with Wren re-killing him, so to speak.

 - In Buffy the Vampire Slayer, vampirism can act like the Damaged Soul version on the few occasions when it was used in an attempt to save someone who was terminally ill.
+In reality, a vampire doesn't have a soul at all (unless magic is used to restore the soul).
+But the effect is something similar; the average newly-turned vampire is something akin to a sociopathic version of the human it was turned from.
+And when the human was already a sociopath, the vampire will tend to be even worse.

 - The idea that Buffy was affected by her own resurrection is toyed with.
 She faces pretty severe issues as a result of being pulled out of heaven (one of those is a self-admitted inability to feel anything) and Spike's chip no longer recognises her as human (Spike even taunts her with the exact trope name).
 However, it turns out that she's just experienced a cellular sunburn that confuses the chip.
 Her actions after being pulled out of Heaven can't be blamed on non-Buffyness.
 This doesn't make her feel better.